XML RSS

 The mattock

-Organic gardening tips and techniques: A mattock is a versatile tool.
+A mattock is a versatile tool.
 It has to be the greatest tool for all round cultivation.
 You can use it as a large hoe or where you might use a spade or fork.

 Unfortunately all the ones I have seen are really quite big, designed for and by muscular men no doubt!
 My mattock cost me 20 pounds about 4 years ago.
 I would say it’s worth its weight.
-I tend to use it in short bursts as it is quite hard work (and good execise!)
+I tend to use it in short bursts as it is quite hard work (and good exercise!)
 Some people will find that a good spade suits their purpose better.
 A spade will certainly skim weeds from the surface if it is sharp.

 If you are prone to back problems you should take advice before using one.
 Breaking your back is not a necessary part of green living!